K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 Register road name address API.
 Registration, Modification, Deletion, and Retrieve must be registered.
 For more information, you can register it as the API definition in Annex B.
 >![api_platform_dorojuso_14]

-picture.
+picture 1.
 Registering the road name address manage API

 The road name address management is designed with a path method rather than a query method.
-The API platform automatically sets the parameter by entering the path variable name with {} such as dorojuso/manager/{building_code} in the URL pattern as shown in the screen below.
+The API platform automatically sets the parameter by entering the path variable name with {} such as dorojuso/manager/{building_code} in the URL pattern as shown in the picture below.
 >![api_platform_dorojuso_15]

-picture.
+picture 2.
 Enter Parameter with Path Method

 >![api_platform_dorojuso_16]

-picture.
+picture 3.
 A screen when variables are inserted into the Path

 It is important to note that OPTIONS must be registered for each API pattern.
 You need to register the API by checking the validity of the API with OPTIONS during Rest communication.
 You can enter the rest of the Endpoint and Access Preferences are the same as the Road Name Address Search Service.
 Once the entry is complete and the publication is complete, you can check whether the API is visible in the store and whether it is working properly in the API Console.